Stage Time - by musicians for musicians

 Mentorship and Experience

-Aspiring musicians need to hang out with and play with veteran players to learn the ropes.
-This happens automatically at jam sessions where younger players are offered a supportive environment to hone their skills and pick up stage etiquette from the more experienced players.
-Cornering a pro on a set break isn't always the best way for a younger musician to learn something so we hire professional musicians who have a ton of stage experience for clinics and master classes designed to let younger players ask all the questions they want.
+Aspiring musicians need to hang out with and play with veteran players to learn the ropes and jam sessions are the traditional way this happens.
+Younger players are offered a supportive environment to hone their skills and pick up stage etiquette from the more experienced players.
+We hire professional musicians who have a ton of stage experience - the jam sessions often turn into one on one clinics for musicians who are looking for that next step.

 More Gigs

 Close your eyes and imagine walking downtown in Bellingham and hearing all types of music from more venues than you can count.
-A music festival every weekend where the pub crawl takes you from one band to another in venues across the city.
 A major goal of ours is to help create more spaces for regular music.
 If you are a venue and want to work with us on this let us know.

 Fair Wages

-The increasing cost of doing business has forced many venues to cut down on entertainment budgets, force musicians to work for tips or dinner, or cancel live entertainment altogether.
+The increasing cost of doing business has forced many venues to cut down on entertainment budgets or cancel live entertainment altogether.
 Stage Time works with bands and venues to make sure the musicians receive fair wages for performances and the venues get the business they need to keep the performances going.

 Stage Time is a 501(c)(3) non profit dedicated to musicians in the Bellingham area.